ajaxs-sheep/post-0001/post.md

 ## How Polarization Tears Communities Apart

-(To see the code for this case study, see [my other github repo](https://github.com/ajaxs-sheep/balance-theory))

 Think about a friend group.
 Six people who've known each other for years.
 They have dinners together, go on trips, celebrate birthdays.

 But then Trump comes into the picture: three of them love Trump, and three of them hate him.